Near-Real-Time InSAR Phase Estimation for Large-Scale Surface Displacement Monitoring: Processing configuration for OPERA Displacement from Sentinel-1

 Each DISP-S1 product was created on a fixed grid, nominally containing 27 bursts (9 bursts along-track for subswaths IW1, 2, and 3).
 All frames overlap by one burst along-track to aid in stitching displacement products.
 To ensure each Frame's displacement products have the same missing data pattern regardless of changes to the Sentinel-1 acquisition pattern, an analysis was done using the existing Sentinel-1 archive to discard off-nominal dates or Burst IDs (see Supplement \ref{sec:supplement-exclude-bursts} for details).

 We used a mini-stack size of $M=15$ (approximately 6 months of data at 12-day repeat intervals) for all displacement processing, and we included the most recent 6 compressed SLCs in each mini-stack.
+For the operational production system, the compressed SLC reference is moved forward to the last real SLC of each mini-stack, producing short-temporal-baseline interferograms that are better suited for capturing rapid deformation events; see Supplement Section~\ref{sec:supplement-sequential-last-per-ministack} for a full discussion of this tradeoff.
 Our PS analysis (Section \ref{subsec:ps-shp-selection}) was done on the full-resolution geocoded SLCs.
-Due to the small size of the input SLC stack, we set a conservative threshold of $0.2$ on the $D_A$ to select PS pixels.
+Due to the small size of the input SLC stack, we set a conservative threshold of $0.2$ on the $D_A$ to select PS pixels, fixed across all geographic regions and processing batches.

-For phase linking (Section \ref{subsec:proc-phase-linking}), our SHP window size varied depending on the land cover: for the highest coherence regions, we used a smaller window of $23 \times 11$ pixels in the X- and Y-directions ($\sim 110 \times 110$ meters); the largest window size used, in regions with dense vegetation, was $37 \times 19$ pixels ($\sim 190 \times 190$ meters).
+For phase linking (Section \ref{subsec:proc-phase-linking}), our SHP window size varied depending on the land cover characteristics of each geographic region: for the higher coherence regions (e.g., the arid U.S.\ Southwest), we used a window of $25 \times 13$ pixels ($\sim 125 \times 130$ meters) to preserve more spatial detail, while for regions with dense vegetation (e.g., the Pacific Northwest and Alaska), where smaller windows led to clear unwrapping errors and poor GPS agreement, we increased the window up to $37 \times 19$ pixels ($\sim 185 \times 190$ meters).
+The larger windows trade spatial resolution for greater statistical reliability of the phase linking estimate, particularly in low-coherence environments.
+Complete window size configurations by region are listed in Supplement Section~\ref{sec:supplement-shp-window}.
 We targeted an output posting of $30 \times 30$ meters by performing the phase linking algorithm on every $6$th and $3$rd pixels in the X- and Y- directions, speeding up the phase linking step by a factor of $\sim$18.
 The output pixels used the phase of PS pixels (where available), and fell back to using the DS pixel phase otherwise (see Supplement \ref{sec:supplement-regridding} for details).

 To maintain coherence in northern snow-prone regions, we systematically excluded winter acquisitions where the scattering surface has significantly changed from summer.
 We performed an analysis of the 2-meter temperature and snow cover variables from the NOAA Global Ensemble Forecast System (GEFS) reanalysis data, and we excluded SAR acquisitions during a ``blackout period'', which was determined on a per-frame basis.
 We found that including fewer scenes with higher quality led to significantly higher temporal coherence and fewer artifacts from unwrapping errors.
 See Supplement Section \ref{sec:supplement-snow} for complete methodology.